 Epistemology is closely related to Ontology.
 Whereas Epistemology asks questions about the origins and validity of knowledge, Ontology asks questions about the nature and origin of being.
 Both philosophical disciplines attempt to address and study these basic issues regarding life on earth: “Why do I exist and what should inform my beliefs?”

 The Christian answers those questions with the presupposition that Scripture is the final authority; the Bible informs his thinking regarding Epistemological and Ontological concerns.
 On the other hand, the secularist is informed by other sources.
 Our presuppositions—i.e., what we utilize to formulate our answers in relation to these two disciplines—are as multiple as they are variant.
 For instance, many people habitually rely on the values they learned in their upbringing to inform their thinking and decisions for today; they conscientiously or subconsciously rely on their upbringing as the final authority in the decisions they make in living their lives.
 Others rely on their current experiences and conditions, i.e., the presenting situation; still others are guided by the ideology of their teachers and professors who taught them, or the books they have read.

 Therefore, wise is the individual who can identify not only another’s presuppositions in life (think of a presupposition as an assumption made in advance) but his own!
 What informs his thinking?
 What determines his actions?

 What informs that belief or action?
 The wisdom to ask these questions and answer them accurately is critically important, especially where the future course of a nation is determined.
-To live and think with epistemological discernment is the sheer opposite of what the Book of Proverbs characterizes as, and titles a simpleton.
+To live and think with epistemological discernment is the sheer opposite of what the Book of Proverbs characterizes as a simpleton.
 Discipline yourself to be a deep and discerning thinker!